clojurists-together/clojuriststogether.org/content/news/2024/2024 Short Term June Updates.md

 Last month I successfully [added support](https://github.com/metosin/compojure-api/compare/23b96cb7ac39180160cb8e967889aa03b1d7c119...master) for compojure-api 1.x coercions in the 2.x branch.
 This is one of the last steps towards backwards-compatibility of 1.x code using the 2.x branch.
-I did not make any progress on this front this month, but the remaining steps are starting to crystalize, which I will talk a bit about here.
+I did not make any progress on this front this month, but the remaining steps are starting to crystallize, which I will talk a bit about here.

 Implementation wise, a 1.x coercion is detected with `fn?`, and implies the Schema backend (Spec support was addedin 2.x).
 Such a coercion is a nested function with the shape `request->field->schema->coercer`, often often implemented like `(constantly nil)` or `(constantly {:body matcher})`.

-Several insights during this 3 months project made backwards-compatibility particularly clean.
+Several insights during this 3-month project made backwards-compatibility particularly clean.

 Once I grokked the main differences between 1.x and 2.x coercions at the end of month 2, I realized that my efforts to restore support for ring-middleware-format was misguided.
 I could instead